unopim/user-guide/docs/README.md

 ---
 home: true
 heroText: UnoPim User Guide
-tagline: A Comprehensive User Guide to Seamlessly Navigate UnoPim.
+tagline: A Comprehensive User Guide for Seamless Navigation of UnoPim.
 actionText: Get Started →
 actionLink: /1.0/introduction/

 features:
 - title: Products and Categories
-  details: Learn how to create Products and manage Categories for UnoPim.
+  details: Learn How to Create Products and Manage Categories in UnoPim.

 - title: Users and Roles
   details: Learn how to create and manage Users and Roles for UnoPim.